drfleming0227/Redfish-Tools/doc-generator/README.md

       </tr>
    </tbody>
 </table>

-## Configuration

-Use the `--config` option to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file").
-The base configuration file defines configuration keys that define the generated output.
-Some configuration information, such as URI mappings, cannot be specified on the command line.

-Several flavors of configuration files are available.
-See [Redfish doc generator: Configuration and supplementary files](README-configuration-files.md).

 The following table describes the supported output modes and formats and provides links to samples of `doc_generator.py` command usage.